-2. He/she may have the "answer" but doesn't explain it well enough to the class and I have to redo much of the problem.
+2. They may have the "answer" but do not explain it well enough to the class.

 3. The student cannot answer my questions well.

 Poor (0 - 65%).
 A poor presentation is one where the student does not have the mathematics correct and does not indicate any understanding of the problem or is not prepared to present at all.
 I assign the passing percentage if the student clearly made an attempt to do the problem.